Making Reasoning Matter: Measuring and Improving Faithfulness of Chain-of-Thought Reasoning: Related Work

 \section{Related Work}

-\paragraph{Measuring Faithfulness CoT.} \citet{jacovi-goldberg-2020-towards} argued that obtaining \textit{faithful} explanations that accurately reflect a model's reasoning process is important to understand the reasons behind its answer.
-Recently, \citet{atanasova-etal-2023-faithfulness} proposed a new benchmark to test the faithfulness of natural language explanations. \citet{Turpin2023LanguageMD} proposed identifying examples of unfaithful CoT in adversarially constructed settings, showing that CoT reasoning is not always faithful.
+\textbf{Measuring Faithfulness CoT.} \citet{jacovi-goldberg-2020-towards} argued that obtaining \textit{faithful} explanations that accurately reflect a model's reasoning process is important to understand the reasons behind its answer.\citep{atanasova-etal-2023-faithfulness} proposed a new benchmark to test the faithfulness of natural language explanations. \citet{Turpin2023LanguageMD} proposed identifying examples of unfaithful CoT in adversarial settings, showing that CoT reasoning is not always faithful.
 To determine faithfulness, they provided bias features in the few-shot setting or made edits to the input. \citep{Lanham2023MeasuringFI} argued that LLM ignores mistakes when introduced into the CoT, which reveals that the LLM is unfaithful.
-Finally.\citep{parcalabescu2023measuring} proposed CC-SHAP to measure how well a model’s input contributions align when it produces a prediction and explanation and use it for post-hoc and CoT explanations.
-Unlike previous work in this paper, we propose measuring the model's faithful reasoning over the CoT.
-We propose to use causal mediation analysis to interpret the relationship between the CoT traces and the final answer.
+Finally, \citep{parcalabescu2023measuring} introduced CC-SHAP to measure input alignment with predictions for both post-hoc and CoT explanations.
+Unlike prior work, we employ causal mediation analysis to measure the model's faithful reasoning over the CoT, and to interpret its relationship with the answer.

-\paragraph{Self-Rationalization \& CoT Distillation.} Initial work on self-rationalization approaches focused on collected gold human rationales and training a model to learn to generate such rationales \citep{NIPS2018_8163, wiegreffe-etal-2021-measuring, paul-frank-2021-coins}.
-With the advent of LLMs, recently many works have distilled chain-of-thought from LLMs and endowed small LMs with step-by-step reasoning capabilities \citep{pmlr-v202-fu23d, LI2022ExplanationsFL, shridhar-etal-2023-distilling, li-etal-2023-symbolic}.
+\paragraph{Self-Rationalization and CoT Distillation.} Initial work on self-rationalization approaches focused on collected gold human rationales and training a model to learn to generate such rationales \citep{wiegreffe-etal-2021-measuring, paul-frank-2021-coins, NIPS2018_8163}.
+With the advent of LLMs, recently many works have distilled CoT from LLMs and endowed small LMs with step-by-step reasoning capabilities \citep{pmlr-v202-fu23d, LI2022ExplanationsFL, shridhar-etal-2023-distilling, li-etal-2023-symbolic}.
 Our work involves distilling CoT from LMs to a smaller one, similar to a certain line of work.
 We differ in using implicit feedback to enhance the correctness of the distilled CoT.

 \paragraph{Feedback to Improve Reasoning.} Recently, several papers have proposed to improve or revise the LMs' generation using feedback \citep{fernandes2023bridging, Pan2023AutomaticallyCL}.
 Broadly, existing methods can be categorized into two kinds: external and intrinsic feedback.
 In the realm of external feedback, a standard procedure is to train critic models and use them to facilitate and improve the original generation model \citep{Peng2023CheckYF, Akyurek2023RL4FGN, Mehrabi2023FLIRTFL, Paul2023REFINERRF}.
 Among them, \citet{Paul2023REFINERRF} is related to our paper as it evaluates each reasoning step as feedback to produce more reasonable reasoning steps.
 In contrast to extrinsic feedback, which relies on external sources, there are works which show that internal knowledge of LLMs can be used to give feedback \citep{Kim2023LanguageMC, madaan2023selfrefine, Shinn2023ReflexionLA}.
 However, \citet{madaan2023selfrefine} argued that self-feedback does not improve performance on reasoning tasks.
 Hence, in this work, we create preference data (counterfactual and factual reasoning steps) to train a specialized model to learn to generate correct reasoning steps with implicit feedback.